AlexJReid/blog/content/posts/bigtable-filtering.md

 ## Discussion

-The solution presented here is simplistic.
-We exploit the fact that Cloud Bigtable orders rows by key.
-Comments for the same product are stored near each other, reverse sorted by time.
-This makes ordered scanning for pages of comments simple to achieve.

 Pagination is a matter of passing the `startTime` to start reading from.
 This is very efficient so performance will not degrade when paginating through earlier rows as scanning begins at the explicitly set start key.

-We don't need to store the comment multiple times for different access patterns.
-However, the biggest drawback is our use of filtering over a potentially large number of rows.
+The biggest drawback is our use of filtering over a potentially large number of rows.
 The read pattern is simply to scan _all_ comments **for a given product**, from an optional starting date, up to a page size limit of `20`.

-If a product has uniform distribution of ratings and languages, this isn't much of a problem, nor is simply showing everything.
-However, filtering for comments with a `1` rating when there are `20000` rows between the first `1`-rated comment and the next, will result in noticeable latency.
-Potentially the query will scan to the end of the comments for that product.
-This isn't a full table scan, but a _hot_ product with a lot of comments may make this approach less viable.

-This could be mitigated with a different row key to reduce the number of rows that need to be read and filtered.
-By promoting `rating` to come before the timestamp in the row key, we would have a more selective index for filtering by rating.
-The downside is that rows would be sorted by `rating` and then timestamp.
-This is ideal if we only wanted to show a single rating, but would require parallel queries to satsify a query requiring ratings `[1, 2, 5]`.

-We should not be afraid of duplication, particularly if it allows us to optimise for the most frequent access patterns and make them less costly.
-A simple solution inspired by DynamoDB GSIs would be to project the comment rows into another table with an alternate row key.
-We would then use a simple query planner, as we did in the DynamoDB solution, to select the table (index) to use.

 ## Summary